Man faces charge after Chicago road rage shooting wounds boy - WTMJ

 Jushawn Brown, 43, of Chicago, fired shots at another vehicle “during a road rage incident” about 11 a.m.
-Tuesday, police said in a statement.
+Tuesday and was arrested later that day, police said.
 Police have said shots were fired at the car Brown was in, which crashed after the boy was shot in the temple.

 It wasn’t immediately known whether Brown had a lawyer who could comment.

-Tuesday’s shooting took place near Grant Park on the city’s South Side.
+The shooting Tuesday was near Grant Park on the city’s South Side.
 Police have said one driver would not let the other enter a lane of traffic.
 Police recovered bullet casings over about a two-block stretch of the roadway.

-A woman jumped out of the car with the child and someone drove them to Northwestern Memorial Hospital before the boy was transferred to Lurie Children’s Hospital, where he was hospitalized.
+A woman jumped out of the car with the child and someone drove them to Northwestern Memorial Hospital before the boy was transferred to Lurie Children’s Hospital.

 Brown was scheduled to appear Thursday in bond court.